Advising and Support

 The Writing Center offers 45-minute long individual consultations with experienced writing consultants.
 You can work on drafts of your personal statement or statement of grant purpose with these consultants.
 Keep in mind that they will not copy-edit your document for you; rather, they will ask questions designed to help you rethink the focus or underlying structure of your argument.
 If you do have grammatical issues, they will probably address it by pointing out the issue, explaining the rule, and having you correct your own document, with their guidance.
 Make sure you bring all relevant documentation (including scholarship prompts and outlines) along with hard copies of your drafts; they won’t be familiar with the minutiae of the scholarship to which you’re applying.
 You can register for an appointment on either the Washington Square or Brooklyn campus.

-While graduate Students at NYU should feel free to use all the resources found on the webpages of the Office of Global Awards, applications for graduate awards and fellowships often have different parameters and processes than the awards featured on our website for undergraduate students and recent alumni.
-As such, graduate students should reach out to their school specific advisors for information and personalized support.
+While graduate students at NYU should feel free to use any resources found on the webpages of the Office of Global Awards, applications for graduate awards and fellowships often have different parameters and processes than the awards featured on our website for undergraduate students and recent alumni.
+Graduate students should reach out to GSAS for information and personalized support on awards applications.